go-kit/kit/tracing/zipkin/README.md

 [zipkin]: http://zipkin.io

-Instrumenting your services with Zipkin distributed tracing using the default configuration is now possible with the latest release of [zipkin-go-opentracing] as it includes an HTTP transport for sending spans to the [Zipkin] HTTP Collector.

 ## Middleware Usage

-Follow the [addsvc] example to check out how to wire the Zipkin Middleware.
+Follow the [addsvc] example to check out how to wire the [Zipkin] Middleware.
 The changes should be relatively minor.

-The [zipkin-go] package has Reporters to send Spans to the Zipkin HTTP and Kafka Collectors.
+The [zipkin-go] package has Reporters to send Spans to the [Zipkin] HTTP and Kafka Collectors.

 ### Configuring the Zipkin HTTP Reporter

-To use the HTTP Reporter with a Zipkin instance running on localhost you bootstrap zipkin-go like this:
+To use the HTTP Reporter with a [Zipkin] instance running on localhost you bootstrap [zipkin-go] like this:

 ```go
 var (